-To join NAPICU as an international unit (£150 for 1 year, £285 for 2 years, £405 for 3 years) click here to download the application form to complete and return to us.
+Join NAPICU as an international unit for more information please click here then download the application form to complete and return to us.

 We also attract members from outside the UK.
 International members may also work in specific wards or units, which join our association, or join as individuals.
 If you wish to join the association from abroad there are discounted rates for all types of membership from developing nations.

 International NAPICU members may also wish to host a NAPICU Local Quarterly Meeting outside of the UK.
 Guidance on organising an international meeting can be downloaded here.

 We are also starting to form international affiliate groups around the world.
 Our first affiliate group has formed in Belgium.

 An international affiliate of NAPICU is made up of professionals from several disciplines working in acute inpatient or emergency psychiatric services from any country outside the UK.
 Disciplines could include: patient representatives, carer representatives, service commissioners, policy makers, managers, professionals from non-healthcare interface agencies (e.g. criminal justice agencies), researchers, academics, educationalists, social services representatives, as well as healthcare clinicians of all disciplines (e.g. psychiatric / medical doctors, nurses, psychologists, psychotherapists, occupational therapists, pharmacists).
 Services they work in would normally include mental health services of a similar nature to psychiatric intensive care and low secure services in the UK.